The Importance of Choosing the Right Materials

-Years of experience allows us to understand the best materials for a product or function.
-Often the material required is not a standard one.
+Years of experience allow us to understand the best materials for a product or function.
+Often, the material required is not a standard one.

-We draw on our expertise and knowledge from our team and partners (such as CSIRO) to assess what’s needed.
+We draw on the expertise and knowledge from our team and partners (such as CSIRO) to assess what’s needed.
 And we utilise our advanced manufacturing capability and industrial manufacturing expertise to create exceptional solutions.

 When we meet with a new client, chances are we have worked with a similar product.
 This industry knowledge allows us to pick the best material for their product requirements.

 Innovative Use of Materials

-Clients come to us with failed product prototypes.
-Often this is because they used the recommended or ‘typical’ material for a certain function or application.
+Some clients come to us with failed product prototypes.
+Often, this is because they used the recommended or ‘typical’ material for a certain function or application.

 In this situation, we analyse the parts used in the product and how they are functioning.
 Often, we will then test with new innovative materials.

-Changing a small component material may be the best way to success and a reduction in failure rates for our clients.
+Changing a small component material may be the way to success and a reduction in failure rates for our clients.